 According to research by the American National Institute of Mental Health, 64% of people who suffer from depression say during the premenstrual period their symptoms of depression gets worse.

-Here is a list of common symptoms of hormonal changes people with a mental illness can exhibit:
+Common symptoms of hormonal changes people with a mental illness can exhibit

 - Insomnia or oversleeping